 Donatella Lorch has appeared extensively on CNN, NBC News, PBS and NPR.
-She has spoken regularly on a wide range of topics at universities and think tanks including the National Defense University, conducted journalism training sessions at the State Department and the World Bank, and has lectured and participated in seminars for the U.S. Marine Corps, the U.S. Army and the U.S. Air Force.
-She has spoken on conflict resolution as well as acted as the Master of Ceremonies at the UNHCR World Refugee Day introducing the Secretary of State and is featured in a Newseum exhibit on War Reporting.Biography ↓
+She has spoken regularly on a wide range of topics at universities and think tanks including the National Defense University, conducted journalism training sessions at the State Department, USAID and the World Bank, and has lectured and participated in seminars for the U.S. Marine Corps, the U.S. Army and the U.S. Air Force.
+She has spoken on conflict resolution as well as acted as the Master of Ceremonies at the UNHCR World Refugee Day introducing the Secretary of State and was featured in a Newseum exhibit on War Reporting.Biography ↓

-Donatella Lorch has been a reporter and correspondent for more than twenty-five years and has covered wars, conflicts and natural disasters in South Asia, the Middle East, Africa and Europe for The New York Times, NBC News and Newsweek.
+Donatella Lorch has been a reporter and correspondent for more than twenty-five years and has covered wars, conflicts and natural disasters in South Asia, the Middle East, Africa and Europe as a staff correspondent for The New York Times, NBC News and Newsweek.
 Her writing has been praised for humanizing the cost and politics of war and giving a face not only to the fighters but to affected civilians as well.
 She has won awards for her reporting on Afghanistan and the Rwanda genocide as well as for her coverage of massive refugee migrations that have torn apart families and transplanted cultures.

-For two years, she was the director of the Knight International Press Fellowship, a program funded by the John S. and James L. Knight Foundation, which sends American reporters abroad to share the best practices of journalism.
+For two years, she was the director of the Knight International Press Fellowship, a program funded by the John S. and James L. Knight Foundation, which sends reporters abroad to share the best practices of journalism.
 She was the reporter for Explorer: Inside Guantanamo, a National Geographic Television documentary on the American detention facility at Guantanamo Bay, Cuba.
 While living in Kenya until mid-2013, she reported, wrote, produced and narrated short documentaries for the World Bank, U.N. agencies and the United States Agency for International Development.
 At USAID, she also spearheaded communications for their largest youth program in the world as well as organized and coordinated their 50th anniversary celebrations.

 Lorch began reporting in 1987, traveling with and writing about the little known Afghan Mujaheddin guerrillas and their war against the Soviet occupation.
 Hired by The New York Times, she based herself in Peshawar, Pakistan, took more than a dozen trips into Afghanistan, and was the first reporter and only woman journalist to be smuggled into Kabul to document the guerrilla underground.
 From Pakistan, she also wrote about the assassination of President Zia ul-Haq, the election of Benazir Bhutto, and the Pakistan government's growing nuclear capability.